joseemv/JavaCraft/README.md

 # JavaCraft
+Game inspired by Minecraft and written in Java.

-Final assignment for the subject Programming 3 at the university of Alicante.
+Final assignment for the subject Programming 3 at the University of Alicante.